JoKra1/mssm/README.md

 pip install matplotlib # Only needed for tutorials
 ```

 The fourth line, installing ``matplotlib`` is only necessary if you want to run the tutorials.
-Note: pypi will only reflect releases on the ``stable`` branch.
-Tagged pushes to main continue to be distributed to test.pypi, so if you need the latest changes you can get them from [test.pypi](https://test.pypi.org/project/mssm/#description).
+Note: pypi will only reflect releases (Basically, the state of the stable branch).
+Pushes to main continue to be distributed to test.pypi, so if you need the latest changes you can get them from [test.pypi](https://test.pypi.org/project/mssm/#description).
 In that case, you need to replace the third line in the code above with:

 ```
 pip install -i https://test.pypi.org/simple/ mssm